Rapid Response Teams

 Partners: New Mexico Department of Health, Epidemiology and Response Division, Environmental Health Epidemiology Bureau, Environmental Public Health Tracking

-Amidst the largest two wildfires in New Mexico’s history, this team is collaborating with the New Mexico Department of Heath to improve accessibility of air quality measures and understand adverse health effects of heat and PM2.5 exposure.
+Amidst the largest two wildfires in New Mexico’s history, this team is collaborating with the New Mexico Department of Health to improve accessibility of air quality measures and understand adverse health effects of heat and PM2.5 exposure.

 1. Distribution and Pollution: Investigating the Influence of Warehouse-related Transportation Activities on NO2 and PM2.5 Using Satellites, Models, and Monitors